KvanSteijn/unifi-usg-kpn/README.md

 ## Further notes:
 * Voip services are excluded in this configuration (I'm not using them).
 Read the links below if you're interested in setting this up.
 Basically you'll bridge VLAN 7 to USG LAN2 and connect the Experiabox.
 * The Ubiquity Unifi controller is running on a virtual machine with static IP addres by cloud operator TransIP.
-* Configuration is focused on IPV4.
+* Configuration is **focused** on IPV4.
 * This configuration guide references commands to be issued on multiple devices **USG** or the **Unifi Controller**.
 Always make sure you're connected to the right device.
 * When connected to **USG**, you're connected to EdgeOS.
 Double pressing *tab* will give you an overview of commands.

 ## Prerequisites
 1. To support routed IPTV make sure you're using a (managed) switch supporting IGMP snooping
-2. Have a Ubiquity Unifi Controller running.
+2. Have a Ubiquity Unifi Controller running **internaly** (Controller in the "cloud" can break USG‑PRO‑4 configuration).
 4. Configure you're internal LAN setup (IP range(s) / DHCP / AP's / etc.).
 5. Connect the USG WAN port (eth0) to the FTTP NTU of KPN.
 6. Connect the USG LAN1 port (eth1) to the Managed Switch.
+7. Connect the USG LAN3/WAN2 port (eth3) to the Managed Switch.

 ## Steps

 ### 1. Setup basic Internet
-1. Connect your PC to LAN1 pott (eth1) on the USG‑PRO‑4.
+1. Connect your PC to LAN1 port (eth1) on the USG‑PRO‑4.
 2. Browse to 192.168.1.1.
 3. Login with username: `ubnt` and password: `ubnt`
 4. Click on `configuration`